 With a traditional IRA, you have to pay taxes on the amount you withdraw, but with a Roth IRA, no taxes will be due if you’ve had the account for at least five years.
 This strategy could help you in the long run, especially if you expect income boosts as you make strides in your career.

 To be sure, there’s no hard and fast rule about how to manage your money since everyone’s situation is different.
-But if you’re considering buying a home and aren’t sure how to prioritize your other financial needs, taking the time to assess your unique situation could help you make the decision that satisfies your priorities now—without sacrificing the wellbeing of your future self.
+But if you’re considering buying a home, it is a good idea to find out how much home you can afford before starting the process.
+In addition, if you aren’t sure how to prioritize your other financial needs, taking the time to assess your unique situation could help you make the decision that satisfies your priorities now—without sacrificing the wellbeing of your future self.

 Your Other Big-Ticket Goals Won’t be in Limbo